poteto/hiring-without-whiteboards/README.md

 - [Linx Systems](https://www.linxsystems.com) | Bloomington, IL / Remote | 5-10 minute take home project; followed by a non-technical interview; finish up with a second take home project or paired with a developer for a 30-60 minute session.
 - [lise GmbH](https://www.lise.de/karriere/stellenboerse) | Cologne, Germany | Phone interview, followed by getting to know each other in person, a short presentation about any topic you are interested in, pair programming on a real world problem
 - [Listen Lively](https://www.listenlively.com/about#careers) | Remote | 1 hour pair programming exercise on codesandbox; a second 1 hour pair programming exercise on codesandbox; followed by non-technical interview(s) with team members.
-- [Listium](https://listium.com/jobs) | ourne, Australia | Design and code proof of concept features with the team
+- [Listium](https://listium.com/jobs) | Melbourne, Australia | Design and code proof of concept features with the team
 - [Litmus](https://litmus.com/careers#openings) | Remote | General technical questions, take-home code challenge, discussion, on-site programming session, meet & greet with the team
 - [LittleThings](https://www.littlethings.com/careers.html) | New York, NY | Take home code challenge, Discussion
 - [LoanZen](https://loanzen.in/team.html#Career) | Bengaluru, India | Initial phone interview about experience, a solve-at-home project based on the kind of work we do at our company, on-site interview discussing the submitted solution and a general discussion with the whole team